 Chamfer: To cut back to make a symmetrical, sloping edge.

-Classic door: A traditional, clean and simple design in doors with rectangular, square-box or arch design elements.
+Classic door: A traditional, clean, and simple design on the doors with rectangular, square-box, or arch design elements.

 Clearance: The area around a door available for proper installation.